Create a REST API in WordPress (With Examples)

 ]);

-// Callback function to process request and return response
+// Callback to process request and return a proper response

 function get_custom_posts(WP_REST_Request $request): WP_REST_Response